Softdiscover/reactjs-simple-date-range-picker/README.md

 ## Live Playground

-For examples of the range datepicker in action, go to https://softdiscover.github.io/reactjs-simple-date-range-picker/
+For example of the range datepicker in action, go to https://softdiscover.github.io/reactjs-simple-date-range-picker/

 OR